SOM-Research/maturity-assessment/README.md

 Contents
 ===
-The repository is organized in several folders containing the main artefacts developed to conduct our study
+The repository is organized in several folders containing the main artefacts developed to conduct our study.
+In the following, we briefly describe the content of each folder.

 `SQL`folder
 --